'The Fourteenth Optimist' by George Hall. There is a back story to this work which is written at the end of this description.

 So I research words of positivity and hope.
 I went through all the google searches and just kept adding to the list.
 I stopped watching and reading the news, I decided to create my own newspaper with these words.
 I wanted my heart to go onto words of love and hope.
 So I printed collages of these great words and started painting my multi-coloured hearts on top.

-I noticed that people started smiling at me in the street and I wondered why, then I realise it was because I was walking round smiling, my mode had changed.
+I noticed that people started smiling at me in the street and I wondered why, then I realised it was because I was walking round smiling, my mode had changed.

 More people started contacting me and wanting paintings.
 I posted the hearts on my Instagram and I got so many orders for these hearts.
 I call them ‘The Optimist’ because that is was what I had become.